 How to Put on Baseball Stirrups

-The cut out portion of stirrup socks may go slightly above your ankle or they may go past the mid-calf level.
+The cut out portion of your stirrup socks may go slightly above your ankle or they may go past the mid-calf level.

 If the stirrup droops and the material is not taut, it will look sloppy.
 A streamlined look on the bases can only help you run faster since no sock material will be drooping around your shoe tops and potentially slowing you down.

 The simulated stirrup is a standard white athletic sock, but it has a stripe sewn into the side to mimic the look of the stirrup worn by older players.

-Wear your stirrups high to replicate the old-school look.
+- Wear your stirrups high to replicate the old-school look.
 Keep them low to make a more modern fashion statement.

-Check with your coach or team captain before altering your stirrups.
+- Check with your coach or team captain before altering your stirrups.
 The team leaders may prefer that all players present a consistent look.